Through its intramural and extramural organizational units, NICHD supports and conducts a variety of research on adrenal gland disorders.

 Other units within the DIR focus on adrenal gland disorders and disorders of female reproduction.
 Researchers are evaluating the usefulness of basal cortisol and corticotrophin-releasing hormone testing for the prediction of recurrent Cushing's disease.

-Within the DIR Pediatric Endocrinology, Metabolism, and Molecular Genetics Group, investigators aim to characterize the genotypes of parents of children with congenital adrenal hyperplasia (CAH) and to examine the structure and function of the adrenal glands in these patients.
+Within the DIR Developmental Endocrinology, Metabolism, Genetics & Endocrine Oncology, investigators aim to characterize the genotypes of parents of children with congenital adrenal hyperplasia (CAH) and to examine the structure and function of the adrenal glands in these patients.
 Research also has been conducted to assess complications linked to the disorder, such as hypoglycemia and insulin resistance, and to test new versions of medications intended for use as treatments.